HughKeenan/CherryPicker/README.md

 ## Dataset Content

 - The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
 - The dataset contains over 4 thousand images taken from the client's cherry tree plantations.
-The imagesare divided into 2 sets, one of healthy leaves and one of leaves that are infected with powdery mildew. a fungal disease that affects many plant species.
+The images are divided into 2 sets, one of healthy leaves and one of leaves that are infected with powdery mildew. a fungal disease that affects many plant species.
 The client is concerned that the outbreak may be compromising the quality of their crop, which in turn would have serious ramifications for their business at large.

 [Back to top](#table-of-contents)